nelgau/xe/README.md

-Xe: A Batching Lazy Evaluator
+Xe: The Batching Lazy Evaluator
 ==

 Xe allows you to reorder expensive operations and efficiently execute them in batches.